nicktcl/nicktcl.github.io/_posts/2018-04-01-解决You are using pip version 9.0.1, however version 9.0.3 is available. You should consider upgrading.markdown

 ---
 layout:  post
 title:   解决You are using pip version 9.0.1, however version 9.0.3 is available.
 You should consider upgrading
 date:   2018-04-01 15:10:38
 author:  "唐传林"
 header-img: "img/post-bg-2015.jpg"
-catalog:	 true
+catalog:   false

 ---
 #  解决You are using pip version 9.0.1, however version 9.0.3 is available.
 You